 YOUNG, W. R. 1605.
 Promoted to Lance Corporal, KEH 03/1913.
 Likely to have served with Paget's Horse, 51st & 73rd Squadrons, Imperial Yeomanry in the Boer War.
 Unable to find details of Great War service and likely to have been transferred.

 YOUNGHUSBAND, Leigh Norman.
-KEH commissioned Second Lieutenant Royal Field Artillery 4/12/1914.
-Major Leigh Norman Younghusband was a student at Pembroke College, University of Cambridge, 1912 and likely to have served in the KEH University Troop.
+KEH commissioned Second Lieutenant, Royal Field Artillery 4/12/1914.
+Major Leigh Norman Younghusband was a student at Pembroke College, University of Cambridge in 1912 and is likely to have served in the KEH University Troop.
 He received the Military Cross (London Gazette of 3 June 1918 and was Mentioned in Despatches (London Gazette of 18/05/1917.
-By September 1917 Younghusband was Adjutant of 91st Brigade, Royal Field Artillery in the 20th Divisional Artillery.
+By September 1917, Younghusband was Adjutant of 91st Brigade, Royal Field Artillery in the 20th Divisional Artillery.
 Born in Wanganui, New Zealand.
+Awarded 1914/15 Star trio.